MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 - "GPS F3X Tracker Setup" widget configuration:
 	- Event place: any item from list of places in locations.lua file
-	- Course direction: course bearing from the left base to the right base in degrees (*)
+	- Course direction: course bearing from the left base to the right base in degrees.
+Take direction by a compass from the base A to the base B, e.g. 90° if the course direction is exactly East → West (*)
 	- Course difference: change of standard course length (*)
 	- Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug) (*)
 	- Base A is on left: set  true  if it is so (default status) (**)
  	- GPS sensor: any item from list of supported units
-	- Lock GPS Home position switch: any 2-position switch or functional switch, mandatory
+	- Lock GPS Home position switch: any 2-position switch, physical or logical, or any other source with range <-100, +100>, mandatory (***)
  	- Course length difference management: source for real-time change of course length, not mandatory, see chapter 11
  	- Course direction difference management: source for real-time change of course direction, not mandatory, see chapter 12